 The lower Sacramento River in Sacramento and Yolo counties is excellent for a wide variety of game fish, including several runs of fish that bring out anglers in droves.

-A favorite, especially in good return years, is the Chinook salmon run that starts up in the second half of summer and continues through fall.
+A favorite, in good return years when there’s a fishery, is the Chinook salmon run that starts up in the second half of summer and continues through fall.

 The striped bass anglers are equally as fervent and get an earlier start, with the best fishing in the spring and early summer.